JKybett/gsDiscordWebhooks/Documentation.md

 # Documentation

+### Required Permissions:
+- Connect to an external service

 ### Note on editing existing webhook messages:
 When I originally made this script, Google Script appeared to be unable to make Patch requests to Discord in the way that is necessary to edit webhook messages.
 This is something I have not yet found time to reinvestigate and correct in the code if this is no longer the case.
 One way around this is to have a website hosted elsewhere that can act as an intermediary.
 If you have access to such a page, and that page takes the patch data by means of a POST request with a payload of `{"POST_URL" : string , "payload" : Object}`, set its URL in the `patcherLink` variable at the top of the code to enable editing messages.